sowmyarshetty/CapstoneProject-AI-Class/README.md

 The model is making smaller updates over time, which typically suggests it's converging — it's gradually adjusting weights with less intensity.
 This is a good sign, especially early in training, as it reflects the model settling into a local or global minimum in the loss landscape.
 ![Grad_Norm](images/model_grad_norm.png)

-The learning rate is steadily decreasing from about 2.95e-5 to around 2.73e-5 over the training steps.
+The learning rate is steadily decreasing from about *2.95e-5* to around *2.73e-5* over the training steps.
 This is a classic learning rate decay schedule — usually done to help the model stabilize and fine-tune during training.
+That dip in gradient norm near step 2000 coincides with a lower learning rate, which is expected — as gradients shrink, updates are smaller.
 ![Learning_Rate](images/model_learning_rate.png)

 ### Running Instructions